danielguillan/quantity-queries/README.md

 # Quantity Queries mixins

 Simple quantity queries mixins for Sass.
-Use quantity as a condition.
+Use quantity as a condition to style your items.
 Learn more about quantity queries in this [A List Apart article](http://alistapart.com/article/quantity-queries-for-css).
+See the mixins in action in this [CodePen Demo](http://codepen.io/danielguillan/pen/GgBOxm)

 ## Install